 - Existing zinc status of the individual.
 The lower the zinc status of the individual, the greater the absorption of zinc.

-- People that sweat a lot are subject to more zinc loss, for example athletes, those in hot climate, menopausal ladies experiencing night sweats.
+- People that sweat a lot are subject to more zinc loss; for example athletes, those in hot climate, menopausal women experiencing night sweats.

 - Zinc absorption appears to be decreased in the elderly.